 Commercial auto insurance is required in almost every state for business-owned vehicles.
 This policy costs small businesses a median of $142 per month or $1,704 per year.

 Commercial auto insurance rates depend on your vehicle's value and how much your employees drive.
 As with personal auto insurance, it costs more to insure more expensive vehicles and high-risk drivers.

 Learn how coverage limits and other factors affect the cost of this policy on Insureon's commercial auto insurance cost analysis page.

 Cyber liability insurance is vital for medical offices and other healthcare facilities that handle sensitive information, such as patient records or credit card numbers.
 Also called data breach insurance, it helps cover the costs of lawsuits, notifying affected patients, and other expenses related to a data breach or cyberattack.

 With a median premium of about $290 per month or $3,470 per year for healthcare facilities, policy cost is determined by factors such as your industry type, level of risk for a breach, annual revenue, type and amount of records you store, and coverage limits.

 Learn how to save money on your policy, which coverage limits to choose, and more on Insureon's cyber liability insurance cost analysis page.

 Insureon’s healthcare facilities business insurance agents work with top-rated U.S. insurers to find affordable coverage that fits your business.
-Apply today to compare multiple quotes with one free online application.
-Work with an account manager specializing in the unique risks of medical offices, dialysis centers, and ambulatory surgery centers.
+Apply today to compare quotes with one free online application.
+Work with an account manager specializing in the unique risks of your healthcare profession.